 I feel it is a dog owners preference as to whether you let your dog sleep in your bed.
-I know some dog owners that don't let their dogs up stairs never mind in their bed.
+I know some dog owners that don't let their dogs upstairs, never mind in their bed.

-It's not harming anybody and I'm sure your dog loves the safeness and comfort :-).
+It's not harming anybody, and I'm sure your dog loves the safeness and comfort :-).

 Sleeping With Cocker Spaniels

-My cocker spaniel also sleeps at the bottom of my bed but sometimes he tries to sneak up and lie on my pillow!
+My cocker spaniel also sleeps at the bottom of my bed, but sometimes he tries to sneak up and lie on my pillow!

-This usually wakes me up and I chase him back down to the bottom of the bed.
+This usually wakes me up, and I chase him back down to the bottom of the bed.

 I'm not too comfortable with him being on my pillow for a couple of reasons, cleanliness being one of them.

-But, more importantly, I've often wondered what would happen if he was sleeping on my pillow, muzzle to face, and he was having a dream where he was chasing prey and I accidently woke him.
-Would he bite me?
-I'm not really sure of that answer.
+But, more importantly, I've often wondered what would happen if he was sleeping on my pillow, muzzle to face, and he was having a dream where he was chasing prey, and I accidentally woke him.

 That's just my opinion and my concerns.
 I know of many dog owners who sleep with their cocker spaniels without incident.